Are interest rates rising and what does it mean for me?

 Are interest rates going up?

-Although interest rates are currently above the typical 4-5% mark and have seen some recent rises, they are now on a downward trend.
-The average 2-year fixed rate mortgage is now 5.40%, while the average 5-year fixed rate is 5.07%, down from 5.49% in July.
-Plus, what rate you'll be offered is also impacted by your downpayment and eligibility.
-For borrowers with a 10% deposit for example, the best available rate from our panel of 100 lenders is 4.29% for a 5-year fix - significantly lower than the average rate.
+Plus, what rate you'll be offered right now is also impacted by your downpayment and eligibility.
+For borrowers with a 10% deposit for example, the best available rate from our panel of 100 lenders is 4.51% for a 5-year fix - significantly lower than the average rate.

 *Based on 90% LTV, with a 35-year mortgage term.
-Interest rates are accurate as of October 2024.
+Interest rates are accurate as of March 2025.

 Why are interest rates high?

-Interest rates are higher than the typical 4-5% because the Bank of England repeatedly voted to keep the base rate high - currently it stands at 5.0%.
+Interest rates are higher than the typical 4-5% because the Bank of England repeatedly voted to keep the base rate high - currently it stands at 4.50%.
 This is to curb inflation - keeping the base rate high increases borrowing costs, making loans more expensive.
 This was intended to reduce our disposable income so that we all spend less on goods and services.
 This reduction in demand then means companies reduce prices, or at least not increase them as quickly, which in turn brings inflation down.
 By keeping the base rate high, the Bank of England also increases the amount it charges other banks to borrow money.
 Because it's more expensive for them to borrow money, banks typically increase their own interest rates as a result.

 What is inflation and how does it impact mortgage interest rates?